-The aftermath of Cape Girardeau's graduation shooting: What went wrong...
+Aftermath of Cape Girardeau’s graduation shooting: What went wrong, wh...

 SEMO added security cameras at locations throughout campus; metal detectors will be used at the Show Me Center, Houck Field, the River Campus and other events with large attendance; only clear bags will be allowed for visitors at athletic events; and it is limiting designated entrances on buildings on campus.

 At Cape Girardeau schools, in addition to moving the graduation ceremony back to the junior high building, the ordered weapon detection systems arrived and have been installed at schools and utilized at other extracurricular events.
-Jackson R-2, which also had its graduation ceremonies at the Show Me Center, purchased two sets of weapon detection systems to be used at school events that are open to the public.
+Jackson, which also had its graduation ceremonies at the Show Me Center, purchased two sets of weapon detection systems to be used at school events that are open to the public.

 “Hundreds of people were involved in conversations after this event took place, between our staff, our administrators, law enforcement, parents, community members, board members,” Crowell said.
 “There are some new processes that we're looking at and that we have implemented, but we also run a balancing act on making sure our students, our staff and our community members still feel like they're coming into a school.
 We're not in the business of building prisons.”